Resources / Templates

 Payroll Template (Australia)

 A compliant Australian pay run is more than transferring net wages.
 It means reconciling employee changes, calculating PAYG withholding and superannuation correctly, reporting each pay event to the ATO through Single Touch Payroll (STP), and getting everything paid on time.
 People are relying on the figures: employees expect accurate payslips and the right money in their accounts on payday, and the ATO expects STP lodged on or before the day you pay.
-Miss a detail and the consequences are immediate and visible, from underpaid staff to incorrect super accruals that compound across a quarter.
+Miss a detail and the consequences are immediate and visible, from underpaid staff to a missed super payment that triggers the super guarantee charge.

 When a firm runs payroll ad hoc, the same mistakes recur: a new starter’s TFN declaration never arrives, a pay rate change is applied a cycle late, the clearing account is never reconciled, or STP is processed without client sign-off on the totals.
 A repeatable process closes those gaps.
 Each pay cycle follows the same sequence, the same checks happen every time, and the work no longer lives in one bookkeeper’s head.